-Isojams, online teaching and a youtube series: just a snippet of what the new "normal" loo
+Isojams, online teaching and a youtube series: just a snippet of what the new "normal" looks like

 Hey guys.
 Yes, I know it's been another long hiatus since my last post and today's blog will basically be a summary of what's been doing down these past 4 months, now that the world has turned on its head with COVID-19.